ecmwf/metview-python/docs/api/icon/eccharts.rst

     :type expver: str, default: "1"

-    :param date: Specifies the run ``date`` of the forecast.
+    :param date: Specifies the run date of the forecast in YYYYMMDD format.
 This is the same ``date`` parameter as in the MARS retrieval icon.
-The ``date`` is given in YYYYMMDD format.
-Relative ``date``s are allowed: e.g. -1 means yesterday, 0 means today, etc. The default is -1.
+Relative dates are allowed: e.g. -1 means yesterday, 0 means today, etc.
     :type date: str, default: "-1"

-    :param time: Specifies the run ``time`` of the forecast.
+    :param time: Specifies the run time of the forecast.
 This is the same ``time`` parameter as in the MARS retrieval icon.
-The default is 0.
     :type time: number, default: 0

-    :param step: Specifies the forecast ``step``s in hours.
+    :param step: Specifies the forecast steps in hours.
 Here a list of values can be given.
     :type step: str or list[str], default: "0"